Score Interpretation

 The midpoint of the modern deviation-IQ scale.

-Clearly uncommon and usually around the top 10%.
+Clearly uncommon and below the gifted bands.

 2 What Counts as Good on a Standard IQ Scale?